leemurking/news-portal/Readme.md

 ## ## Contact
 - Phone:0768114967
 - E-mail: jamesgrant965@gmail.com
-- An employee can see the details of a particular department

 ## Description
 - A rest REST API for querying and retrieving scoped news and information.